 has broadened his area of activity to include the hand painting of

 classic vehicles to a very high standard.
-Work can be undertaken on
+He is more than

 willing to travel anywhere in the UK to work in the customer's own

 premises as long as the conditions provided are suitable.

 I thought I'd drop you a line concerning my week spent with you learning and improving my coach painting skills.

 I have, in recent months, had discussions with several paint shops local to me in North Devon as I am currently restoring a couple of classic vehicles which will require new paint jobs in due course.

 I have become disillusioned at times when talking to some of these car sprayers.
 I have found it difficult to get any accurate idea of what a paint job might cost without hearing little gems such as "it depends how far you want to go with it" or " Well I don't know what I'm going to find " etc etc. Needless to say, this doesn't inspire me with any confidence.